Télé-Québec: Programming in English

-The only regular Télé-Québec shows that were entirely in English was the weekday, hour-long, instructional program Quebec School Telecasts and its successor Quebec Television School.
-The series Quebec School Telecasts was first telecasted on CBC Television outlets in Quebec in the early-1960s.
+The only regular Télé-Québec shows that were entirely in English were the weekday, hour-long, instructional program Quebec School Telecasts and its successor Quebec School Television.
+Quebec School Telecasts first aired on CBC Television outlets in Quebec in the early 1960s.
 Radio-Québec picked up the program in 1984 and aired it under that name until September 2, 1996.
-It was replaced on September 3, 1996 by Quebec School Television which aired on Télé-Québec until December 1999.
+It was replaced on September 3, 1996, by Quebec School Television which aired on Télé-Québec until December 1999.

 In 1985, Radio-Québec and TVOntario signed an exchange arrangement, in which English-language TVO programming would be seen on Radio-Québec, and Radio-Québec's French-language programming would be seen on TVO.

-In 2018, English Language Arts Network (ELAN) filed an intervention to CRTC licence renewals for the service, seeking that Télé-Québec be required to devote 20% of its programming and budget to programs of interest to anglophone, indigenous, and other visible minority communities of Quebec.
+In 2018, English Language Arts Network (ELAN) filed an intervention to CRTC licence renewals for the service, seeking that Télé-Québec be required to devote 20% of its programming and budget to programs of interest to an anglophone, indigenous, and other visible minority communities of Quebec.
 The proposal called for at least 10% of this quota to be put towards English-language programming.
-The CRTC declined the request, stating that it was beyond the scope of licence renewal, and "should be the subject of a policy proceeding in which broadcasters as a whole are considered."
+The CRTC declined the request, stating that it was beyond the scope of licence renewal, and "should be the subject of a policy proceeding in which broadcasters as a whole are considered".